 Simple, consistent skincare

-Regular cleansing, exfoliation and the application of hydrating products will keep your skin looking predictably, and consistently wonderful.
+People with great skin cleanse regularly, exfoliate and apply hydrating products to keep their skin looking predictably, and consistently wonderful.
 Don’t overload with products, and keep everything that you do use gentle, high quality and adapted to your skin type.
-Try to resist the temptation of owning numerous masks, serums and toners, which can lead to irritations like spots, roughness and blemishes.
+Try to resist the temptation of owning numerous masks, serums and toners.
+An overload of products can lead to irritations like spots, roughness and blemishes.